legluondunet/MyLittleLutrisScripts/Jewels of the Oracle/README.md

-# Jewels of the Oracle- CD + Windows 3.1x
+# Jewels of the Oracle - CD + Windows 3.1x

 ### Description:
 This script will facilitate you install of this game on Linux OS: